shahirislam/dev-note/README.md

 ## Deployment

-This project can be deployed to platforms like Vercel, Netlify, or others that support Next.js applications.

-**Important for AI Features in Deployment:**

-When deploying, you **must** set the `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) environment variable in your deployment platform's settings.
-This is crucial for the server-side AI generation to function correctly.
-The value should be your Google Gemini API key.

-*   **Example (Vercel):** Go to your project settings, navigate to "Environment Variables," and add `GEMINI_API_KEY` with your key as the value.
+This project is designed to be deployed on any platform that supports Next.js (e.g., Vercel, Netlify).
+Since all data, including the API key, is stored client-side in local storage, no special environment variables are needed for the AI features to work upon deployment.

 ## Technologies Used